jrisi256/obsidian/joe_shack_home/Academic Papers/pfohlImagesDevianceSocial2009.md

 #### Theoretical limitations

-* Never was made clear how to operationalize and measure [[social disorganization]].
+* Never was made clear how to operationalize and measure [[Social disorganization]].
 High proportion of working women, high proportion of unmarried men, high number of persons per household?
 * Does not address white collar crime.
 * Viewed [[slums]] and their development as natural byproducts of change.
 Could be just as equally true they’re the product of unequal distribution of resources.
 Disorganization, for critics, is a historical by-product of social domination by the powerful.